 - Students will be able to explain key economic concepts and principles in both Microeconomics and Macroeconomics.

 - Scarcity, Opportunity Cost & Comparative Advantage

-- Students use comparative advantage to calculate efficiency improvements resulting from trade and specialization.
+- Students can use comparative advantage to calculate efficiency improvements resulting from trade and specialization.

 - Supply and Demand, Market Equilibrium & Price Elasticity

-- Students employ demand/supply concepts to determine market equilibrium.
+- Students can use demand/supply concepts to determine market equilibrium.

-- Students understand why supply and demand may shift over time and analyze the impacts on market equilibrium that result from these shifts.
+- Students can explain why supply and demand may shift over time and analyze the impacts on market equilibrium that result from these shifts.

-- Students calculate price elasticity of demand and illustrate its uses in market analysis.
+- Students can calculate price elasticity of demand and illustrate its uses in market analysis.